-All properties within the Diocese have loft insulation installed to provide a minimum depth of 200mm.
-There has been an ongoing programme of insulation improvements in recent years and all new build and major refurbishment of houses include upgrading or increasing insulation within the roof void to a depth of at least 275mm (11") to comply with current building regulation requirements.
+There has been an ongoing programme of insulation improvements in recent years and all new build and major refurbishment of houses include upgrading or increasing insulation within the roof void to comply with current building regulation requirements.
 The majority of properties also incorporate insulated cavity walls, which further improves energy efficiency.
 Whenever a new house is purchased, the insulation is checked within the roof space and if felt to be inefficient, is placed on the programme for improvement.

-viii) Lighting
+viii) Liahtina